Vyral/monique-walker/_posts/2020-04-28-your-march-2020-market-update.md

 {% include youtube.html %}

 What do the latest numbers say about our Phoenix market?
-Here’s how the numbers from last March compare with those from March 2019.&nbsp;
+Here’s how the numbers from March compare with those from March 2019.&nbsp;

 The number of sales was identical, but inventory dropped 35%.
 What does this mean if you’re a seller?
 With just 1.6 months’ worth of homes, there aren’t a lot of properties out there. **Even amid the pandemic, buyers are still buying homes.**&nbsp;